 Even though getting a college degree is expensive, the economic returns are worth it.
-According to the U.S. Bureau of Labor Statistics, bachelor’s degree holders earn about 40 percent more a week than those with just a high school diploma.
+According to the U.S. Bureau of Labor Statistics, bachelor’s degree holders earn about 68 percent more on a weekly basis than those with just a high school diploma.
 And that gap only widens with time.
 A report from Georgetown’s Center on Education and the Workforce found that those with a bachelor’s degree earn a median of 75 percent more throughout their careers than high school graduates.

 However, not all careers are equally profitable.
 That’s why it’s important to evaluate the salary and career prospects for your major of choice before you enroll.
 This, in turn, will give you a better idea of how much you can afford to borrow to pay for school, among other things.